I come from a family full of people who think that finding a good piece of trash is even better than winning the lottery.

 And rough around the edges.

-And I smiled and jumped up and down and awkwardly dolphin clapped and told him I loved it.
+I jumped up and down and awkwardly dolphin clapped and told him I loved it.

 And then I took another look and told him it reminded me of……